LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

-the visibility of data can be enhanced enables more use and citation citation of data increases researchers scientific reputation
+the visibility of data can be enhanced enables more use and citation citation of data increases researchers scientific reputation Decision for or against a specific repository depends on various criteria, e.g.
+Data quality
+Discipline
+Institutional requirements
+Reputation (researcher and/or repository)
+Visibility of research
+Legal terms and conditions
+Data value (FAIR Principles)
+Exit strategy (tested?)
+Certificate (based only on documents?)

 Some recommendations:
 → look for the usage of PIDs